Close Menu

 We use our legal skills to help you through the Social Security appeal process.
 It is our goal to win your case.
 But, it also our goal to make the appeal process easier for you.

 Regardless, you pay whatever is less between 25% of your back benefit and the fee cap.
 Additionally, you only owe an attorney fee if we win your case.
-Find out more here about what it will cost.
+Find out what it will cost to hire our law firm.

 HOW MUCH IS THE MONTHLY SSD PAYMENT?